europabio-logoeuropabio-logoeuropabio-logoeuropabio-logo

 Advanced therapies have ground-breaking therapeutic potential for patients, including in currently underserved areas, bringing the possibility of a cure to life-threatening conditions with a one-off treatment.
 Despite its head start with the adoption of the ATMP Regulation in 2007, today Europe has a lower number of ATMP clinical trials, less ATMP developers, and less investments flow than other regions.

-The revision of the EU pharmaceutical legislation, expected at the end of March, is an opportunity to turn these trends by strengthening the EU framework to enable companies to grow in Europe and accelerate patient access to biotechnology-based therapies.
+The revision of the EU pharmaceutical legislation, expected in the coming weeks, is an opportunity to turn these trends by strengthening the EU framework to enable companies to grow in Europe and accelerate patient access to biotechnology-based therapies.
 The wrong policy choices will lead large companies to disinvest from Europe, disrupting the fragile ecosystem and decreasing the ability of European companies to attract investments and ultimately push them outside Europe.

 It is important to acknowledge that the revision will not be enough to turn the tide.
 Improving access and retaining a globally competitive biopharmaceutical industry will require balanced policy interventions at EU and national level that can support the growth of the entire innovation ecosystem.